mohamed-sabri-analyst/HR_Attrition_Analytics/README.md

 A few signature ones below.

-These are the real, unedited measures from the `.pbix` file.
+These are the real, unedited measures exported directly from the project's Power BI data model.

 **Replacement cost exposure** (turns raw risk scores into a dollar-value business case):
 ```dax